 In 2017, Ashley Munday, Director of Thrive by SweetRush, and Tor Eneroth, Director of Cultural Transformation at Barrett Values Centre, wrote an eBook as a resource and workbook for leaders to get started on the culture journey in a meaningful and tactical way.
 To accommodate as many leaders as possible, we have converted the content into a series of articles that can be read piece by piece and will be publishing them on a weekly basis.
 We invite you to consume the material at your own pace and welcome your feedback and questions along the way.

 If you’re reading this series, we know you are a leader who understands and cares about the way your organization’s culture supports its people and its purpose—for that, we thank you!
-Check out the other articles in this five-part series:
+Check out the other articles in this series:

 - Culture Change in Organizations Begins Within